xster/flutter-wiki/Debugging-the-engine.md

 See https://github.com/flutter/engine/blob/master/sky/tools/flutter_gdb#L13

+## Debugging Android builds with Android Studio

+First, import the Android embedding into Android studio.

+1. Import the `engine/src/flutter/shell/platform/android` subdirectory as a new project.
+It's important to pick this specific directory.
+IntelliJ needs this as the root in order to make sense of the package structure.
+2. Mark the project as depending on the engine's SDK and Java versions (currently 29 and 8).
+The option should be visible under `File > Project Structure > Project Settings > Project`.
+3. (Optional) Manually tell the IDE to look for any JARs needed by the embedding code in `engine/src/third_party` to fix "Missing import" errors.
+This needs to be done manually and for each needed `third_party` directory.
+The critical one is `third_party/android_support` for all the support libraries.
+The option should be visible under `File > Project Structure > Modules`, then by selecting the `android` module and clicking on the `Dependencies` tab.

+Next, build and run a flutter app using `flutter run --local-engine`.
+It may be helpful to [configure the Android app to wait for the local debugger on start](https://developer.android.com/reference/android/os/Debug.html#waitForDebugger()).

+Then hit the "Attach debugger" button in Android Studio, click "Show all processes" in the pop up, and select your app from the list and hit OK.

 ## Logging in the engine

 Flutter tool will by default parse out any non-error output from the engine.
 Error logs will be displayed.
 Logging is handled though the FML library's `logging.h`